chirpstack/chirpstack-gateway-os/docs/content/overview/_index.md

 ### chirpstack-gateway-os-base

-Provides the Semtech packet-forwarder and ChirpStack Gateway Bridge pre-installed including a CLI utility for gateway configuration.
+Provides the ChirpStack Concentratord and ChirpStack Gateway Bridge pre-installed including a CLI utility for gateway configuration.

 ### chirpstack-gateway-os-full